Aa Raathri: Plot

 Ravi, a banker, and Indu, a homemaker raised in an orphanage, live happily in Trivandrum with their daughter Minimol.
-Abdu, a professional false witness in court, is shaken after his lies cause an innocent man’s family to die; he reforms and becomes a fish seller.
+Abdu, a professional false witness in court, is shaken after his lies cause an innocent man’s family to die; he reforms and becomes a fish monger.

 On a train journey, Ravi and Indu meet Radha, fleeing her abusive stepfather to find her fiancé Venu in Trivandrum.
 Radha stays with them until Ravi helps her secure a job at YWCA.
 Meanwhile, Venu, though decent, has immoral friends.

 One night at the cinema, Indu mistakes Venu for harassing her and publicly humiliates him.
 His friends, seeking revenge, abduct and rape Indu.
 Ravi supports her recovery, but despite wanting to withdraw the case, they proceed.
 In court, Abdu betrays them with false testimony, and the culprits go free.
 Later, he discovers Indu is his lost sister.
 Devastated, Indu commits suicide.

 Radha learns Venu was innocent and that he had tried to save Indu, but his friends were the true culprits.
 Ravi seeks revenge, but Radha reveals her marriage to Venu.
 When Abdu kidnaps Minimol, he confesses his past and guilt.
 Finally, Ravi and Abdu kill the two criminals.
 The story ends with Minimol in Radha and Venu’s care as police arrest Ravi.